18F/uswds-jekyll/pages/support/FAQs.md

 ### What is the Scientific Advisory Committee (SAC)?
 The Scientific Advisory Committee is composed of ARS scientists across all the five physical Areas, NAL, and a representative from the Area Statisticians.
 These scientists serve 3-year terms on the committee and represent a broad spectrum of the computational research efforts within ARS.
 The SAC, which is also referred to as the executive SAC (eSAC), interacts directly with the SCINet Executive Committee on SCINet policy, development, and training.

 There is a call for new SAC members every spring.
 If you would like serve on the SAC, please discuss your interest with your supervisor and email the SAC Chair.
-Current SAC members can be found on the [SCINet People page](/team/).
+Current SAC members can be found on the [SCINet Organization page](/about/organization/).

 ### How do I write a batch script to submit a compute job?
 answer coming soon